 IFC also said it was working with Norson to look at ways to turn methane into electricity.

-"This partnership supports food security by promoting agriculture productivity, rural employment, and environmental and social standards," said Jin-Yong Cai, IFC executive vice
+"This partnership supports food security by promoting agriculture productivity, rural employment, and environmental and social standards," said Jin-Yong Cai, IFC executive vice president and chief executive.